-Table 10.1 Flexibility of the Terms of Reference Aspect / Circ cumstance Process for Confirming / Finalizing A preliminary provided in the Increasing approximates capacity the area current of the Increasing approximates area current of the Increasing approximates are a current of the Increasing approximates are a current of the Increasing approximates are a current of the Increasing area are a current of the Increasing approximate area are a current of the Increasing approximate area are a current of the Increasing approximate area area area area area area. of and rationale for the undertaking description of the proposed undertaking is ne ToR: g the approved capacity of the South Landfill by ately 18 million m3 by locating additional disposal to the east of the existing South Landfill within the ently occupied by the Southeast Quarry.
-Used increased disposal capacity will allow of residual solid, non-hazardous residential and dual materials generated predominantly within the Southern, and Southwestern Ontario regions to at the South Landfill.
+Aspect / Circumstance Process for Confirming / Finalizing Description of and rationale for the undertaking A preliminary description of the proposed undertaking is provided in the ToR: Increasing the approved capacity of the South Landfill by approximately 18 million m3 by locating additional disposal capacity to the east of the existing South Landfill within the area currently occupied by the Southeast Quarry.
+The proposed increased disposal capacity will allow disposal of solid, non-hazardous waste from residential and IC&I sources generated predominantly within the Niagara, Southern, and Southwestern Ontario regions to continue at the South Landfill.
 A detailed description of and the rationale for the proposed undertaking will be provided as part of preparing the EA once a specific undertaking is selected from the Alternative Methods of Carrying Out the Undertaking that are to be considered.
-The ToR ider Out the Under of the South I configuration contours, side of and Rationale for the Alternative Methods ntifies that the Alternative Methods of Carrying ertaking that will be considered by Walker as part Landfill Phase 2 EA include alternative site options (e.g., footprint dimensions, heights, e slopes, etc.) within the "envelope" currently the active Southeast Quarry.
+Description of and Rationale for the Alternative Methods The ToR identifies that the Alternative Methods of Carrying Out the Undertaking that will be considered by Walker as part of the South Landfill Phase 2 EA include alternative site configuration options (e.g., footprint dimensions, heights, contours, side slopes, etc.) within the "envelope" currently occupied by the active Southeast Quarry.
 The site configuration Alternative Methods within the envelope of the Southeast Quarry will be developed and described in detail as part of preparing the South Landfill Phase 2 EA in order to complete the assessment and comparative evaluation of Alternative Methods.
 Similarly, the rationale for each of the site configuration Alternative Methods will be developed as part of preparing the EA.
-The finalization of the Alternative Methods and their rationale will occur after presenting their details and consulting on them with Indigenous communities, review agencies, and the public.
-Site Study Ar Study Area (I The SSA include al that are w Southeas The LSA extend ap and can g Campus a The RSA RSA will g ary study area identified in the ToR includes the rea (SSA), Local Study Area (LSA), and Regional RSA): is common for all technical disciplines and will I lands (76.12 ha) owned and operated by Walker vithin the existing approved boundaries of the The preliminary study area will be finalized during preparation of the EA when the Alternative Methods have been confirmed and the potential environmental effects are better known.
-A brief descri study area ac of the enviror cultural) has ption of the Environment ption of the environment within the preliminary ddressing all components of the EA Act definition ment (i.e., natural, built, social, economic, and been provided in the ToR. e Studies/Work Plans A more detailed description of the environment will be provided during preparation of the EA reflecting the final study area using available existing information sources and investigative studies.
-The proposed work plans will be reconfirmed as part of the A description plans has be of the investigative studies and proposed work en provided in the ToR.
-EA. list of the types of potential environmental effects seessed during preparation of the EA has been The specific potential environmental effects will be determined during the preparation of the EA.
+The finalization of the Alternative Methods and their rationale will occur after presenting their details and consulting on them with review agencies, Indigenous communities, and the public.
+Preliminary Study Area The preliminary study area identified in the ToR includes the SSA, LSA, and RSA: The SSA is common for all technical disciplines and will include all lands (76.12 ha) owned and operated by Walker that are within the existing approved boundaries of the Southeast Quarry.
+The LSA will be specific to each technical discipline but will extend approximately 1-2 km beyond the SSA boundary and can generally be described as including the Walker Campus and the immediate surrounding area.
+The RSA will be specific to each technical discipline.
+The RSA will generally be based on administrative and/or natural boundaries applicable to each discipline and the parameters of their associated criteria.
+The preliminary study area will be finalized during preparation of the EA when the Alternative Methods have been confirmed and the potential environmental effects are better known.
+Detailed Description of the Environment A brief description of the environment within the preliminary study area addressing all components of the EA Act definition of the environment (i.e., natural, built, social, economic, and cultural) has been provided in the ToR.
+A more detailed description of the environment will be provided during preparation of the EA reflecting the final study area using available existing information sources and investigative studies.
+Investigative Studies/Work Plans A description of the investigative studies and proposed work plans has been provided in the ToR.
+The proposed work plans will be reconfirmed as part of the EA.
+Potential Effects A preliminary list of the types of potential environmental effects that will be assessed during preparation of the EA has been included in the ToR.
+The specific potential environmental effects will be determined during the preparation of the EA.